Monday, December 6, 2010

 and they are intolerable to statist reactionaries ("conservatives").
 The political system has virtually no flow from bottom totop, apart from the local level; the general public appears to regard it as largely meaningless.

 The media present a spectrum of opinion, largely reflecting tactical divisions within the state-corporate nexus.
 True, they arenever obedient enough for the commissars.
-The media were bitterly condemned for undermining public morale during the war in Vietnam, playing into the hands of the imperial aggressors and their local agents from whom the US was courageously
+The media were bitterly condemned for undermining public morale during the war in

 There are dissidents and other information sources.
 Foreign radio broadcasts reach virtually no one, but alternative media exist, though without a tiny fraction of the outreach of samizdat.
 Dissidents are bitterly condemned as "anti-American" and "supporters of Communism" as demonstrated by the fact that they condemn the evils of the American system instead of marching in parades denouncing the crimes of official enemies.
 But they are not severely punished, at least if they are privileged and of the right color.
 Again, the concept "anti-American" is particularly striking, the very hallmark of a totalitarian mentality.